 “At the eleventh hour, the public will finally see the designs for work intended to “revitalise” the CBD.
 So-called public consultation was conducted in 2017.
 I say so-called, because without the ability to influence the final outcome – which meaningfully would involve some feedback on the actual designs – the process undertaken needs another name.”
 Analysis by Kieran Finnane.

-The Country Liberal Party’s announcement that it will build a national Aboriginal art gallery at the Desert Park might appease those townspeople who are opposed to losing Anzac Oval but it does not overcome the project’s most significant obstacle to date: obtaining the backing of local Aboriginal people.
+The Country Liberal Party’s announcement that it will build a national Aboriginal art gallery at the Desert Park does not overcome the project’s most significant obstacle to date: obtaining the backing of local Aboriginal people.
 Kieran Finnane speaks to the candidates.

 “As the coronavirus crisis broke upon us, the art centre was closed and the exhibition postponed until next year.
 It would have shown where this valiant group of artists on the Larapinta Valley / Yarrenyty Arltere Town Camp have come from.”
 Kieran Finnane speaks to some of the artists who are continuing to produce new work.